metio/terraform-provider-k8s/docs/data-sources/snapshot_storage_k8s_io_volume_snapshot_class_v1_manifest.md

 ### Required

-- `deletion_policy` (String) deletionPolicy determines whether a VolumeSnapshotContent created through the VolumeSnapshotClass should be deleted when its bound VolumeSnapshot is deleted.
-Supported values are 'Retain' and 'Delete'.
-'Retain' means that the VolumeSnapshotContent and its physical snapshot on underlying storage system are kept.
-'Delete' means that the VolumeSnapshotContent and its physical snapshot on underlying storage system are deleted.
-Required.
+- `deletion_policy` (String) deletionPolicy determines whether a VolumeSnapshotContent created throughthe VolumeSnapshotClass should be deleted when its bound VolumeSnapshot is deleted.Supported values are 'Retain' and 'Delete'.'Retain' means that the VolumeSnapshotContent and its physical snapshot on underlying storage system are kept.'Delete' means that the VolumeSnapshotContent and its physical snapshot on underlying storage system are deleted.Required.
-- `driver` (String) driver is the name of the storage driver that handles this VolumeSnapshotClass.
-Required.
+- `driver` (String) driver is the name of the storage driver that handles this VolumeSnapshotClass.Required.
 - `metadata` (Attributes) Data that helps uniquely identify this object.
 See https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#metadata for more details. (see [below for nested schema](#nestedatt--metadata))

 ### Optional

-- `parameters` (Map of String) parameters is a key-value map with storage driver specific parameters for creating snapshots.
-These values are opaque to Kubernetes.
+- `parameters` (Map of String) parameters is a key-value map with storage driver specific parameters for creating snapshots.These values are opaque to Kubernetes.

 ### Read-Only